udexon/SAIGON/README.md

 - How a fresh programmer (or veteran programmer without the knowledge in a particular programming langauge) may master a new programming language using SAIGON stack machine notation.
 - How SAIGON stack machine notation can be used to build an artificial intelligence "self programmable" system that "understands its own code" and therefore "modifies itself".

+SAIGON will be the foundation of Cloudias, an artificial intelligence (French: intelligence artificielle) in the cloud -- Cloudias: Cloud Intelligence Artificielle SAIGON.
+We coin this term partly because English acronyms are a little too crowded, and Saigon was a French colony.

+Distributed ownership, small footprint, easy to learn, universal, mathematics.

 ### Graph Isomorphism on the Input and Output of a Function